mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/Cross Entropy/README.md

 It is possible to use two algorithms for the Cross Entropy method, relying on two different Important Sampling distributions, being a Multi Normal or a Multinomial, so that both a continuous and a discrete solutions are provided.
 This can be specified through the selected functions given within the RandomParition.py module.

 It is also possibile to implement a video or a gif of the CEM method.
-An toy example is given and the generated plots and gif are provided in the folder "figures".
+A toy example is given and the generated plots and gif are provided in the folder "figures".

 An Example is provided with a Jupiter Notebook.
 Note that the video is provided in the figures folder.